cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 to stop propagating transactions.

 There are two design problems with this implementation.
 First, there is a complex pattern for handling callbacks on `New` requests.
-The following code snippet at the end of the `CheckTx` method, where transactions received for the first time are processed, demonstrates the issue:
+The following [code snippet][CheckTxAsync] at the end of the `CheckTx` method, where transactions received for the first time are processed, demonstrates the issue:
 ``` golang
 	reqRes, err := mem.proxyAppConn.CheckTxAsync(context.TODO(), &abci.RequestCheckTx{Tx: tx})
 	reqRes.SetCallback(mem.reqResCb(tx, txInfo, cb))